mtov/engsoftmoderna/artigos/product-discovery.md

    >
    > Filho: Sim, com certeza.
 Obrigado mãe -- te amo!

-   Fonte: este exemplo foi extraído do livro
+   Fonte: exemplo extraído do livro
    *The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you*, de Rob Fitzpatrick.

-5. Descreva três perguntas mais importantes que o entrevistador deveria ter feito na entrevista anterior.
+4. Descreva três perguntas mais importantes que o entrevistador deveria ter feito na entrevista anterior.

 * * *